 13. Phil Collins/Philip Bailey: ‘Easy Lover’ (1985)

 Mixing engineer John Potoker cut his teeth working with Miles Davis and Steely Dan, and his sonic mastery shows through with this stunning reimagining of a somewhat corny single, bringing the originally-submerged drum machine right to the fore and adding loads of top-end.
 His nickname wasn’t ‘Tokes’ for nothing…

 12. Scritti Politti: ‘Hypnotize’ (1985)

 Gary Langan was at the controls again for this stunning collision of ’50s B-Movie voices, swooning synths, rhythm guitars and bangin’ machine beats.
 The only thing missing is some serious low-end.

 11. Grandmaster Flash/Melle Mel: ‘White Lines (Don’t Do It)’ (1984)

 Sylvia Robinson arguably laid down the groundwork for all future 12” singles with this 1984 classic.

-10. Prince: ‘Mountains’ (1986)
+10. Prince & The Revolution: ‘Mountains’ (1986)

-If you – like me – are always frustrated when this track fades out on the album/single version, have no fear because this remix carries on for another six minutes in the same vein, and turns into one of the sickest grooves Prince ever submitted to vinyl.
+If you – like me – are always frustrated when this track fades out on the album/single version, have no fear because this remix carries on for another six minutes in the same vein, and turns into one of the sickest grooves Prince ever committed to vinyl.